By Chavi Mehta and Sheila Dang

-The billionaire’s first two weeks as Twitter’s owner has been marked by rapid change and chaos.
-He quickly fired Twitter’s previous CEO and other senior leaders and then laid off half its staff earlier this month.
+The billionaire’s first two weeks as the new Twitter owner in October were marked by rapid change.
+He quickly fired Twitter’s previous CEO Parag Agrawal and other senior leaders and then laid off half its staff in November.